Big Pigeon in Southwest Iowa

 Alaska Mainland

 Despite the weather, the North Pacific was a conduit for American Lend Lease shipments of military equipment to the Soviet Union.
-(Japan and the Soviet Union were not at war with each other.)
+Japan was powerless to interfere with these shipments, since the Japanese Empire and the Soviet Union were not at war with each other.

 Such lend-lease shipments were one of the motivations behind the hurried 1942 construction of the 1,400-mile AlCan Highway connecting the railhead at Dawson Creek, British Columbia with the Fairbanks, Alaska area.